How We Serve

-On May 4th, Coach Cam Campbell will join us to share his learned insights into diversity, economic empowerment, and how whether you're an NFL team, a high school coach, a business owner, or a student, you can effect positive change.
+On May 4th, Monica Guerrero from Prevent Blindness Texas will talk about vision programs and initiatives available in the State of Texas; then Coach Cam Campbell will join us to share his learned insights into diversity, economic empowerment, and how whether you're an NFL team, a high school coach, a business owner, or a student, you can effect positive change.

 Eye Glass Drop Off Sites